katiesu99/WeatherNextDoor/README.md

 ## General Information
 This project is a fun and interactive project that allows users to have the power to change the weather based on their personal preference.
-I thought this would be an interesting and fun project to undertake.
+I thought this would be an interesting and fun project to undertake to broaden my knowledge and understanding in coding specifically Processing in Python.

 ## Technologies Used
+Processing (Python Mode)

 ## Features
 - The main house image with the placement of everything including the text and buttons
 - Rain button: was the first button I created
-- Creaing the lightning bolt shape
+- Creating the lightning bolt shape using createShape() and vertex()

 ## Screenshots